LabKey/gradlePlugin/README.md

 on how to do that, including how to develop and test locally and the versioning information.

 ## Release Notes

 ### version TBD
 *Released*: TBD
 (Earliest compatible LabKey version: 20.7)
 * Remove ClientApiDistribution task no longer used in client-api distribution
 * Increase default Tomcat heap to 2GB
+* Check if api project exists before depending on it
+* Remove deprecated apiCompile configuration from Api plugin
+* [Issue 40668](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=40668) Add property to use build-prod even if in dev mode
+* Adjust deployApp and distribution tasks to pull utility and proteomics binaries from Artifactory
+* Remove `includeMassSpecBinaries` property from Distribution configuration (available for download From Artifactory)

 ### version 1.12.2
 *Released*: 25 May 2020